Meeman3/calendar/README.md

     ```

 3. **Install dependencies:**
     You will need python3, tkinter and dateutil.
-The following command are for ubuntu since thats what i use
+The following commands are for ubuntu since thats what i use

     *python3*
     ```bash